mfem/mfem/miniapps/materials/README.md

 * The topological support, e.g. tha basic geometrical structure
 * The random perturbations
 * The topology with random imperfections.
+* Level set

 ### GLVis

 To visualize with GLVis, simply have your GLVis server running when you execute the miniapp.
+Turn on/off with `-gvis/-no-gvis' command line arguments.

 ### ParaView

 We export a file `<workdir>/ParaView/SurrogateMaterial/SurrogateMaterial.pvd` that can be opened and edited with ParaView as you wish.
+Turn on/off with `-pvis/-no-pvis' command line arguments.
 To achieve the results that you may see in some images of the demo, you'll have to present the `imperfect_topology` as volume (rendering via sampling) and use the color map `Xray` with separate opacity map to isolate the core structures.
 Note that the